-Ordinary hours - cleaners
+Ordinary working hours - cleaners

-The ordinary hours for a cleaner are:
+The ordinary hours of work for a cleaner are:

 - An average of 38 hours per week with the hours actually worked being 40 per week or 80 per fortnight to be worked 8 hours per day on any 5 days of the week or 10 days of the fortnight. - Worked with 2 hours of each week's work accruing as an entitlement to a maximum of 12 accrued days off in each 12 month period. - A maximum of 8 hours per day Monday to Friday inclusive and 4 hours on Saturday. - Worked between 6.00am and 7.00pm Monday to Friday (provided that if an employee works a 5 day week, work may be performed until 7.30pm on Friday). - Worked between 6.00am and 1.00pm on Saturdays.
-Any ordinary hours worked on a Saturday between 6.00am and 1.00pm must be paid at the rate of time and one quarter.